Warning: These Job Search Strategies for F1 Visa, F1 OPT Students, H4 Visa, even H1B Visa holders are not suited for mediocre” or “average” candidate.

 Something to be done along with other activities and hobbies such as gym and swimming.

-Irrespective of rejections, it is something I felt I have to be doing anyways.
+Irrespective of rejections, it is something I felt I have to be doing anyway.

 5. Job Search and Disappointments